-- Have you been to a country of high risk in the last 14 days?
+- Have you been to a area of high risk in the last 14 days?

-- Have you been in contact with a case of confirmed corona?
+- Have you been in contact with a case of confirmed COVID-19?

-- Have you had a fever in the last 7 days?
+- Have you had a new fever in the last 7 days?

-- Have you had a cough in the last 7 days?
+- Have you had a new cough in the last 7 days?

-If you answer no, then we will take a current mobile number from you and will call you back.
+We will then take a current contact number from you and a clinician will call you back.
 We will only call twice so please make sure you have your telephone with you at all times.

 Telephone: 01327 703333